After creating a best Everton XI of the decade, we’ve decided to create our WORST XI made up of Everton players from over the past 10 years.

 Right-midfield – Aiden McGeady

-A real left field signing by Roberto Martinez in January 2014 looked like a masterstroke after viewing hours of Aiden McGeady compilations on YouTube, only to realise he was the very epitome of a ‘YouTube footballer’.
+A real left field signing by Roberto Martinez in January 2014 looked like a masterstroke after viewing hours of Aiden McGeady compilations online, only to realise he was the very epitome of a ‘YouTube footballer’.

-One goal, three assists and 32 disappointing Premier League games later spelt the end for the Irishman, who joined Sunderland in 2017.
+One goal, three assists and 32 disappointing Premier League games later spelled the end for the Irishman, who joined Sunderland in 2017.

 Centre-midfield – Davy Klaassen